 Cardenas: Not recently.
-Usually what's happened is because we've had a lot of people from CB [Astronaut Office - Johnson Space Center], from the office, transfer in and out, and because sometimes we've had to interface with them a lot and be the continuity across the increments, I'd had to go through this several times with several crew members.
+Usually what's happened is because we've had a lot of people from CB we've had to interface with them a lot and be the continuity across the increments, I'd had to go through this several times with several crew members.